gnome.environment.environment

 name=None

-Find the value of the property at positions P at time T
+Find the value of the property at positions P and time T

 Parameters: